Occupational Safety and Health Administration (OSHA), Labor.

 Electronically: You may submit comments and attachments electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal.
 Follow the instructions online for submitting comments.

 Section 1926.752(a)(1).
 Description of the requirement.
 Based on the results of a specified method for testing field-cured samples, the controlling contractor must provide the steel erector with written notification that the concrete in the footings, piers, and walls, or the mortar in the masonry piers and walls, is at 75% of its minimum compressive-design strength or has sufficient strength to support loads imposed during steel erection.
-Note: This is not and will not be enforced for mortar in piers and walls until such time as OSHA is able to define an appropriate substitute or until an appropriate American Society for Testing and Materials (ASTM) test method is developed.
+Note: This is not and will not be enforced for mortar in piers and walls until OSHA defines an appropriate substitute or until an appropriate American Society for Testing and Materials (ASTM) test method is developed.

 Sections 1926.752(a)(2) and 1926.755(b)(1).
 Description of the requirements.
-Under § 1926.752(a)(2), the controlling contractor, before it authorizes commencement of steel erection, must notify the steel erector in writing that any repairs, replacements, and modifications to anchor bolts (rods) have been made in accordance with § 1926.755(b)(1) which requires the controlling contractor to obtain approval from the project structural engineer of record for the repairs, replacements, and modifications.
+Under § 1926.752(a)(2), the controlling contractor, before it authorizes commencement of steel erection, must notify the steel erector in writing that any repairs, replacements, and modifications to anchor bolts (rods) have been made in accord with § 1926.755(b)(1) which requires that the controlling contractor obtain approval from the project structural engineer of Start Printed Page 35190record for the repairs, replacements, and modifications.

 Section 1926.753(e)(2).
 Description of the requirement.
 Employers must have the maximum capacity of the total multiple-lift rigging assembly, as well as each of its individual attachment points, certified by the manufacturer or a qualified rigger.